rockthethird/Bible-Study/John/John 13.md

 1. Christ reveals fundamental truths to propel our sacrificial service - vv.16-17

-    i.
-A proper assessment must be made - v.16
+    1. A proper assessment must be made - v.16

         - Slaves give up the right to make demands

         - Requires giving up that which you would otherwise have the right to

         - Understand the gap; recognize

-    ii.
-A significant condition must be met v.17
+    1. A significant condition must be met v.17

         - Not keeping His word is rejecting

         - Who are we to even serve (John 3:36, 12:48)

 |References|
 |-|